codeidoscope/challenges/blog-post/README.md

 ## Changes made

 - I am shortening this article to around 1000 words, which gives me space to discuss strategies, but forces me to keep the rambling at bay.

-- I am rethinking the strategies that I talk about, and adding details that are more technically centred.
+- I am condensing the strategies that I talk about, and adding details on how they can help in tech.

 - I am also making it less personal, so that it can be relatable to more people, which I believe will make it easier to read and enjoy.